Are Two Heads the Same as One? Identifying Disparate Treatment in Fair Neural Networks: Abstract

 \section{Abstract}

-We show that deep neural networks that satisfy demographic parity do so through a form of race or gender awareness, and that the more we force a network to be fair, the more accurately we can recover race or gender from the internal state of the network.
-Based on this observation, we propose a simple two-stage solution for enforcing fairness.
-First, we train a two-headed network to predict the protected attribute (such as race or gender) alongside the original task, and second, we enforce demographic parity by taking a weighted sum of the heads.
-In the end, this approach creates a single-headed network with the same backbone architecture as the original network.
-Our approach has near identical performance compared to existing regularization-based or preprocessing methods, but has greater stability and higher accuracy where near exact demographic parity is required.
-To cement the relationship between these two approaches, we show that an unfair and optimally accurate classifier can be recovered by taking a weighted sum of a fair classifier and a classifier predicting the protected attribute.
-We use this to argue that both the fairness approaches and our explicit formulation demonstrate \emph{disparate treatment} and that, consequentially, they are likely to be unlawful in a wide range of scenarios under the US law.
+We show that deep networks trained to satisfy demographic parity often do so through a form of race or gender awareness, and that the more we force a network to be fair, the more accurately we can recover race or gender from the internal state of the network.
+Based on this observation, we investigate an alternative fairness approach: we add a second classification head to the network to explicitly predict the protected attribute (such as race or gender) alongside the original task.
+After training the two-headed network, we enforce demographic parity by merging the two heads, creating a network with the same architecture as the original network.
+We establish a close relationship between existing approaches and our approach by showing (1) that the decisions of a fair classifier are well-approximated by our approach, and (2) that an unfair and optimally accurate classifier can be recovered from a fair classifier and our second head predicting the protected attribute.
+We use our explicit formulation to argue that the existing fairness approaches, just as ours, demonstrate \emph{disparate treatment} and that they are likely to be unlawful in a wide range of scenarios under US~law.